 This article briefly describes how services and APIs discovery concept evolved over the last decade, and what this concept is really all about in the modern IT landscape.

-Years ago, service discovery term was typically used in the context of automated service discovery when services deployed in a particular environment could be automatically discovered by the software agents and auto-registered in UDDI Registries or SOA Repositories.
+Years ago, service discovery term was typically used in the context of automated service discovery when SOAP services deployed in a particular environment could be automatically discovered by the software agents and auto-registered in UDDI Registries or SOA Repositories.
 The ultimate outcome of the discovery was the expectation that services metadata including service address and associated security policies will be auto-registered and become available in the Repository.
 And of course, the expectation was that any service (regardless of the technology used to implement and deploy service) must be discoverable as soon as it is deployed.
-Only few years ago many enterprises considered services auto-discovery to be a “must” feature for their SOA infrastructures.
+Those days many enterprises considered services auto-discovery to be a “must” feature for their SOA infrastructures.

 Fundamentally there are two approaches for auto-discovery implementation: